Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 5. ### What is the difference between div element and span element?
    The div element is a block-level element that is used to group and organize other HTML elements while span element is an inline-element that is used to apply style or attribute to a specific part of a block-level element.

+6. ### What is the difference between \<b> and \<strong> tags in HTML?
+   The \<B> tag is used to apply bold formatting to text, while the \<strong> tag is used to indicate that the text is important and carries stronger semantic meaning than \<b>.

+7. ### What are the different types of input field in HTML?
+   There are several types of input field in HTML including text, password, checkbox, radio, button, submit, file and reset.

+8. ### What is the difference between a GET request and POST request?
+   The GET request is used to retrieve data from a web server, while a POST request is used to submit data to a web server.
+GET requests are less secure and have limit on the amount of data that can be sent while POST request have no limit and are more secure.

+9. ### How do you create a hyperlink in HTML?
+   Hyperlinks are created using \<a>(anchor) tag, which contains the URL of the link and the text to be displayed.

+10. ### What is the purpose of the alt attribute in HTML?
+    The alt attribute is used to provide a text description of an image for users who are unable in to see the image, such as those who use screen readers.